Gourou Banda Solar Power Station: Construction costs and funding

 The construction costs were estimated at US$70 million in 2020.

 Two institutions have pledged financial support.
 The French Development Agency (AFD) has agreed to lend €23.5 million and the European Union has promised to lend €5 million towards this development.

+Developments

+In July 2023, it was reported that the engineering, procurement and construction (EPC) contractor on the first phase of the project was a consortium comprising French companies Sogemcom and Akuo Energy.
+The solar farm is expected to reach commercial commissioning in August 2023.